nprapps/nprapps.github.com/_posts/2015-01-28-dailygraphics-json.markdown

 ---
 layout: post
-title: "Bake Your Chart Data Into Your Page"
+title: "Baking Chart Data Into Your Page"
 description: "A new dailygraphics feature lets users embed JSON data from a Google Spreadsheet."
 author: Alyson Hurt
 email: ahurt@npr.org
 twitter: alykat
 ---

 Do you use our [dailygraphics](http://blog.apps.npr.org/2014/05/27/dailygraphics.html) rig to create and deploy small charts?
-We've introduced a new feature: The latest version of [copytext.py](https://github.com/nprapps/copytext) (0.1.7) allows users to inject serialized JSON from a Google Spreadsheet onto their page with one line of template code.
+We've introduced a new feature: The latest version of [copytext.py](https://github.com/nprapps/copytext) (0.1.8) allows users to inject serialized JSON from a Google Spreadsheet onto their page with one line of template code.

 #### Benefits: